In Android, WorkManager

-In Android, WorkManager is a powerful library used for managing background tasks that need to run asynchronously.
+is a powerful library used for managing background tasks that need to run asynchronously.
 It provides a flexible and reliable solution for tasks that need to be executed, even if the application’s process is killed or the device is restarted or even when the app is not actively running.
 It provides a flexible and efficient way to schedule and execute deferrable, asynchronous tasks that need to run under various conditions, such as network connectivity, charging status, or specific time intervals.

-Here’s a breakdown of key features and concepts related to WorkManager:
+Here’s a breakdown of key features and concepts related to WorkManager

-2. Guaranteed Execution: WorkManager ensures that your tasks are executed even if your app is killed or the device is restarted.
-It selects the appropriate method for execution based on factors such as device API level and app state.
+ensures that your tasks are executed even if your app is killed or the device is restarted.
+It selects the appropriate method for execution based on factors such as device API level and app state. - Constraints: You can define constraints under which your background work should run.
+These constraints could include network connectivity, battery charging status, or whether the device is idle.

-4. Chaining and Parallel Execution: You can chain multiple tasks or execute tasks in parallel using WorkManager.
-This allows you to create complex workflows for background processing.
+- Chaining and Parallel Execution: You can chain multiple tasks or execute tasks in parallel using

-5. Observability: WorkManager provides rich APIs to monitor the status and progress of your background tasks.
+provides rich APIs to monitor the status and progress of your background tasks.
 You can observe the state of individual work requests and react accordingly.

-Creating a water drinking notification using WorkManager involves scheduling periodic tasks to remind the user to drink water at regular intervals.
+involves scheduling periodic tasks to remind the user to drink water at regular intervals.
 Below is an example demonstrating how to achieve this:

-1. Set up the Project:
+- Set up the Project:

 Make sure you’ve set up a basic Android project in Android Studio.

-1. Add Dependencies:
+- Add Dependencies:

-Add the WorkManager dependency in your app’s build.gradle file:
+dependency in your app’s build.gradle

 dependencies {